“My experience during the D.C. Human Rights Seminar completely altered my understanding of world politics and social change." - student participant

 The D.C. impact

-Since 1991, nearly 500 students have participated in the D.C.
+Since 1991, more than 500 students have participated in the D.C.
 Seminar, which is often referenced as one of their most formative learning experiences.
 D.C. alumni include a civil rights lawyer, a health policy maker, an environmental justice activist, and racial equity leader.
-Learn what D.C. alumni are up to!
+Learn how the D.C.
+Seminar has impacted their lives.

 Morgan Mentzer ('04) is co-founder and executive director of Lavender Rights Project (LRP).
 LRP offers multiple services, including legal aid, mediation, information clinics, and actively participates in coalition-building that connects the queer and trans community to culturally competent legal service providers.